Techgrounds-Cloud-9/cloud-9-jairvaneer/01_IT-Fundamentals/04_Security/SEC-04/Symmetric Encryption.md

 - Two digital ciphers that are being used today are:
 **1. AES.** Short for Advanced Encryption Standard.
 This algorithm is trusted as the standard by the U.S. Government and numerous organizations.
 It uses most commonly an 128-bit form but also keys of 192 and 256 bits for heavy-duty encryption purposes.
 AES is largely considered impervious to all attacks, except for brute force, which attempts to decipher messages using all possible combinations in the 128, 192, or 256-bit cipher.
 **2. RSA Security.** This is a public-key encryption algorithm and the standard for encrypting data sent over the internet.
 It uses a public key to encrypt and a private key to encrypt, making it an asymmetric key system.
+- The biggest disadvantage of symmetric encryption is its use of a single cryptographic key to encrypt and decrypt information.